rmldj/hcp-utils/README.md

 * * *

-*This package was initiated as a tool within the project ["Bio-inspired artificial neural networks"](http://bionn.matinf.uj.edu.pl/) funded by the Foundation for Polish Science (FNP)*
+*This package was initiated as a tool within the project ["Bio-inspired artificial neural networks"](http://bionn.matinf.uj.edu.pl/) funded by the Foundation for Polish Science (FNP).*